gvandriel/Freecodecamp---Responsive-web-design/README.md

 ## Oct 14, 2022

-Finished execercises: 32 to 45
+Finished excercises: 32 to 45

 ## Oct 15, 2022

-Finished execercises: 46 to 61
+Finished excercises: 46 to 61

 ## Oct 16, 2022

-Finished execercises: 62 to 75
+Finished excercises: 62 to 75
+Finished excercises: 76 to 84